History of the Czech language: Hussite period

 The period of the 15th century from the beginning of Jan Hus's preaching activity to the beginning of Czech humanism.
 The number of literary language users enlarges.
 Czech fully penetrates the administration.

 Around 1406, a reform of the orthography was suggested in De orthographia bohemica, a work attributed to Jan Hus – the so-called diacritic orthography.
 For recording of soft consonants, digraphs are replaced by a dot above letters.
 The acute is used to denote the vowel length.
 The digraph ch and the grapheme w are preserved.
 The interchangeability of the graphemes i and y is cancelled.
 The suggestion is a work of an individual person, therefore this graphic system was accepted slowly, the digraph orthography was still in use.

 As a consequence of the loss of palatalization, the pronunciation of y and i merged.
 This change resulted in the diphthongization of ý > ej in Common Czech (the widespread Bohemian interdialect).
-There are also some other changes in this period: the diphthongization of ú > ou (written au, the pronunciation was probably different than today), the monophthongization of ie > í (miera > míra 'measure') and uo > ú.
+There are also some other changes in this period: the diphthongization of ú > ou (written au, the pronunciation was probably different from today), the monophthongization of ie > í (miera > míra 'measure') and uo > ú.
 The diphthong uo was sometimes recorded as o in the form of a ring above the letter u, which resulted in the grapheme ů (kuoň > kůň).
 The ring has been regarded as a diacritic mark denoting the length since the change in pronunciation.

 The contrast of animateness in masculine inflection is not still fully set, as it is not yet applied to animals (vidím pána 'I see a lord'; vidím pes 'I see a dog').
 Aorist and imperfect have disappeared from literary styles before the end of the 15th century.

 Middle Czech

+Middle Czech is spoken from about 1500 AD to c.1775 AD and is often divided into humanistic and baroque period.